openskies-sh/aerobridge/README.md

 # Introduction

-Aerobridge is server to help you with your drone flights and operations.
-With Aerobridge your GCS, Pilots interface with your company's digital infrastructure in a standardized fashion and be in compliance with the regulatory requirements around operating drones.
+Aerobridge is management server to help you with your drone flights and operations.
+With Aerobridge your GCS, Drones and Pilots interface with your company's digital infrastructure in a standardized fashion and be in compliance with the regulatory requirements around operating drones.

 ## How can Aerobridge help you?